TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 19/Joshua 19.38.md

 ---

-And Iron, and Migdal-el, Horem, and Beth-anath, and Beth-shemesh; nineteen cities with their villages.
+Iron, Migdal El, Horem, Beth Anath, and Beth Shemesh; nineteen cities with their villages.